-4. Stick to using active voice compellingly
+5. Stick to using active voice compellingly

-5. Make every single word count
+6. Make every single word count

 This follows on from point three.
 Besides keeping your synopsis concise, make sure that the words you do use carry emotive and imaginative weight.
-Don’t say ‘after the wedding there is some trouble during the honeymoon’ but ‘the honeymoon is a practical disaster’.
-Make sure each word creates a vivid emotional or descriptive pull.
-Make the reader curious to know more and expand their knowledge of how your story unfolds.
+Don’t say ‘after the wedding there is some trouble during the honeymoon’ but ‘the honeymoon is disastrous.
+After the newlyweds miss their flight, they must [describe challenge action] and this tests their [positive state they wish to maintain]’.

-6. Read your book synopsis aloud
+7. Read your book synopsis aloud

-It’s common advice for writing better narrative prose.
+This is common advice for writing better narrative prose.
 It’s also equally good advice for writing a compelling book synopsis.
 While reading aloud, ask yourself: